Social-Religious Reforms, Personalities, and Organizations:

 Abolition of Sati

 The abolition of Sati was launched by Raja Rammohan Roy.
-The government declared the practice of Sati illegal and punishable as homicide.
+The government declared the practice of Sati illegal and punishable as a homicide.

 Preventing Female Infanticide